 Need more resources?
 Child Passenger Safety Seat Program

-You can also bring your vehicles and seats to a free monthly fitting clinic held at the United Ambulance station in Lewiston on the third Thursday of every month from 2 p.m. – 6 p.m.
+Community Resources: You can bring your vehicle and car seat to a free monthly fitting clinic held at the United Ambulance station in Lewiston on the third Thursday of every month from 2 p.m. – 6 p.m.
+More information about car seat safety (as well as inspection dates and locations) is available through the Maine Department of Motor Vehicles or the Safe Kids Maine organization.

 To help you get started with proper car seat installation procedure, we’ve included some tips below.